mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="dataset"></a>
 ## Dataset

 The data used in this tutorial are the filtered versions of the alignments generated for 16s and rag1 sequences in tutorial [Multiple Sequence Alignment](../multiple_sequence_alignment/README.md).
-More information on the origin of the dataset can be found in that tutorial.
-RAxML requires input files in Phylip format, thus we will use the files [`16s_filtered.phy`](data/16s_filtered.phy) and [`rag1_filtered.phy`](data/rag1_filtered.phy).
+These alignments contain sequence data for 41 teleost fish species and are 486 and 1,368 bp long, respectively.
+More information on the origin of the dataset can be found in the [Multiple Sequence Alignment](../multiple_sequence_alignment/README.md) tutorial.
+RAxML requires input files in Phylip format, thus we will use the files [`16s_filtered.phy`](data/16s_filtered.phy) and [`rag1_filtered.phy`](data/rag1_filtered.phy) for RAxML analyses, but one of the scripts used in this tutorial requires Nexus format, thus we will then also use files [`16s_filtered.nex`](data/16s_filtered.nex) and [`rag1_filtered.nex`](data/rag1_filtered.nex).

 <a name="requirements"></a>
 ## Requirements